hbc/knowledgebase/admin/method_snippets.md

 ### ATAC-seq
 (Newer)

+Data were processed using the ATAC-seq pipeline implemented in bcbio-nextgen vx.x.x.
 ATAC-seq data was evaluated for quality using FASTQC (Andrews, 2010)[1a].
 Reads were filtered and trimmed with Atropos (Didion et al., 2017)[2a].
-High quality reads were mapped to the human genome (build GRcH37/hg19) using Bowtie2 (Langmead et al., 2009)[3a].
+High quality reads were mapped to the xxx genome (build xxx) using Bowtie2 (Langmead et al., 2009)[3a].
 After filtering reads from mitochondrial DNA, properly paired reads with high mapping quality (MAPQ score >10, non-duplicates, qualified reads) were retained using Sambamba (Tarasov, et al., 2015)[4a] for further analysis.
 The 'alignmentSieve' function of Deeptools (Ramirez et al., 2014)[5a] and 'sort' and 'index' functions of Samtools (Li et al., 2009)[6a] were used to isolate fragments in nucleosome free regions (NFRs).
 Reads were shifted by 9 bp (+4 in positive and -5 in negative strand) to account for the dimeric binding of the Tn5 transposase that results in insertion of two adaptors separated by 9 bp.
-To call the peaks with unique reads, we used MACS2 (Zhang et al, 2008)[7a] followed by a quality check with the ChIPQC Bioconductor package (Carroll et al, 2014)[8a].
+To call the peaks with unique reads, we used MACS2 (Zhang et al, 2008)[7a].
+ATAC-seq data quality was assessed using ataqv (Orchard et al, 2020)[8a].
 CPM-normalized bigwig files (bin size=20) were visualized using IGV (Robinson et al., 2011)[9a].
+Sets of peaks were compared using BEDTools (Quinlan & Hall, 2010)[10a].

-Differential binding between CD38high and CD38low samples in SLE patients and healthy subjects was assessed with Diffbind (Stark et al, 2011)[10a] using DESeq2 (Love et al., 2014)[11a] and including sample preparation date in the model.
-Peaks were filtered at FDR < 0.05 and |log2 fold change| > 1 to obtain significant peaks.
+Statistical analysis was performed in R v.x.x.x.
+Differential accessibility was assessed with Diffbind (Stark et al, 2011)[11a] using DESeq2 (Love et al., 2014)[12a] [[including batch in the model]].
+Peaks were considered differentially enriched at FDR < 0.05.
+The genomic distribution of the peaks was annotated using ChIPseeker (Yu et al, 2015)[13a].
+Functional enrichment analysis was performed using ClusterProfiler (Wu et al, 2021)[14a].

 [1a]: Andrews S. (2010).
 "FastQC: a quality control tool for high throughput sequence data."
 Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc.